ariff20/iTutorMalaysia/README.md

 ### Installation

-This app uses multiple frameworks from Cocoapods.Therefore,you need to run and install of all the pods involved.
+This app uses multiple frameworks from Cocoapods.Therefore,you need to run and install all the pods involved.
 To install the pods,follow this process

 - Open up terminal